 Her interests bring together localism, old vs. new, community engagement and ultimately; research around how to design for a sustainable countryside.

 We are truly delighted and honored that Ann Nisbet Studio has received several prestigious awards and accolades over the past few years.
 These recognitions serve as a testament to the dedication and talent of our team, as well as the innovative and thoughtful approach we bring to each project.

-– 2023: Andrew Doolan Award for Best Building in Scotland – Finalist
+– 2023: Andrew Doolan Best Building in Scotland Award

 – 2023: RIBA National Architecture Award, Cuddymoss, Ayrshire